cloudwego/sonic-rs/README.md

 The benchmark will parse JSON into a document.
 Sonic-rs seems faster for several reasons:
 - There are also no temporary data structures in sonic-rs, as detailed above.
 - Sonic-rs uses a memory arena for the whole document, resulting in fewer memory allocations, better cache-friendliness, and mutability.
-- The JSON object in `sonic_rs::Value` is actually a array.
+- The JSON object in `sonic_rs::Value` is an array.
 Sonic-rs does not build a hashmap.

 `cargo bench --bench deserialize_value -- --quiet`